Brighton Road railway station: History

-Planned Reopening
+Planned reopening

 Since the late 2000s, proposals have been made to re-open the station, along with others on the Camp Hill line, for passenger use.

 In July 2017, it was proposed that the station could reopen as part of the plans to reopen the line through the site for passengers after the new metro mayor revised plans for the reopening of the line with a stop in Balsall Heath as well as those at Moseley, Kings Heath, and Hazelwell.

 In 2019, the project to reopen the Camp Hill line stations received £15 million in Government funding, with construction due to start in 2020 and aimed for completion in time for the 2022 Commonwealth Games.
 This was delayed by the coronavirus pandemic, and in March 2021 it was announced that additional funding had been found for the project.
-Though Moseley Village, Kings Heath, and Pineapple Road stations are due to reopen in December 2023, plans for a station in Balsall Heath did not materialise at this time.
+Though Moseley Village (formerly "Moseley"), Kings Heath, and Pineapple Road (formerly "Hazelwell") stations reopened on 7 April 2026, plans for a station in Balsall Heath did not materialise.

 In February 2023 it was announced that funding had been allocated to begin investigating opening a station in Balsall Heath, though any construction would rely on the building of the Bordesley Chords.
 It is not currently known if the station would be located at the site of the former Brighton Road station, the site of the former Camp Hill station, or at a new site between the two.
-It is believed any station would be named Balsall Heath.
+It has been suggested that any station would be named Balsall Heath.